Brunomachadob/xgh/README.md

 ### 19. If it's working, don't bother.

-Never ever change - or even think of question - a working code.
+Never ever change - or even think of a question - a working code.
-That's a complete waste of time, even more because refactoring doesn't exist (see [Axiom 10](#10-theres-no-refactoring-just-rework)).
+That's a complete waste of time, even more, because refactoring doesn't exist (see [Axiom 10](#10-theres-no-refactoring-just-rework)).
 Time is the engine behind XGH and quality is just a meaningless detail.

 ### 20. Tests are for pussies.